beginner-corp/learn.begin.com/src/md/index.md

 title: FASTstack training
 ---

+# For beginners

-For beginners seeking to learn how to build a fully serverless web application completely from scratch.
+Learn how to build a fully serverless web application completely from scratch.

-The curriculum walks through how to use the open source Architect project to work locally and deploy to Amazon Web Services.

 Course highlights

+- Understand the benefits and drawbacks of serverless architectures
+- How to implement common web patterns and best practices with a serverless architecture
+- Leveraging the OpenJS Architect project to work locally and deploy to AWS with standard SAM/CloudFormation
-- AWS services Lambda, API Gateway, DynamoDB and more
+- Compose AWS Lambda, API Gateway, DynamoDB into dynamic REST and GraphQL APIs
+- Building a realtime evented serverless app with web sockets